henzbori/react-todo/README.md

 To do List Page.
 Just click start to start making your to do list.
 You need to delete todos which are already there.
 All todos will be saved at airtable database.

+Have fun!

+image by Michaela St on Unsplash

 # React + Vite